2600hz/kazoo/applications/crossbar/doc/ref/tasks.md

 #### Schema

+Input data to go through as part of a background task

 Key | Description | Type | Default | Required
 --- | ----------- | ---- | ------- | --------
 `file_name` | Human-readable name of a task's input file | `string` |   | `false`